-NOTE: Publication of the LSA pamphlets has slowed markedly in the past few years.
-Therefore, updating in print sources can be cumbersome and time-consuming.
-We recommend that you use eCFR and the FDsys website, described below, or Bloomberg Law, Lexis, or Westlaw for updating.
+NOTE: We recommend that you use e-CFR and the FDsys website, described below, or Bloomberg Law, Lexis, or Westlaw for updating.

 Courts have a complex role in implementing and interpreting agency regulations.
 To determine whether judicial opinions have had an impact on the validity of a regulation, you should check a federal regulation on Shepard’s (Lexis) or KeyCite (Westlaw).
 Coverage differences between the two systems can result in quite distinct results, so this is an area where checking a citation in both systems is usually worth the slightly extra effort.

 Bloomberg Law, Lexis and Westlaw provide the current full text of C.F.R. and the Federal Register.
 Both systems also contain superseded versions of C.F.R. back to the early 1980s in separate databases/sources.
 Federal Register coverage goes back to 1980 on Lexis and to its first publication in 1936 on Westlaw.
 On both systems, an alternative to searching the full text of C.F.R. and/or F.R. is to search the versions available in the specialized "area of practice" sources/databases.
 These contain only the titles pertinent to a particular area of law.
 As always with the specialty databases/sources, some caution must be used in deciding to search only in limited titles in order to avoid missing relevant material.